umahar/riwayyaat/README.md

 - `docs/ARCHITECTURE.md` — system overview, RAG + graph flows, key commands.
 - `docs/SCHEMA.md` — migration order and schema notes (embeddings, sync queue, audit log).
+- `docs/EVALUATION.md` — how to define the evaluation dataset, run it from CLI/admin, and interpret the metrics for demos.